Program: M.S., Chemistry

 A. Admission to the Program

 - In addition to general University requirements for admission, a bachelor’s degree with a 3.0 or higher overall GPA and a Chemistry major or other area with appropriate science content is recommended.
 Applicants with an overall GPA between 2.75 and 3.0 must additionally submit GRE scores (from the general test).

-- Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 213 (computer-based test) to demonstrate their proficiency in the English language.
+- Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 79 (internet-based test) to demonstrate their proficiency in the English language.

 - Departmental approval.
 The department also requires the submission of a personal statement and at least one letter of recommendation.
 See the departmental website for details.
 The department may request additional supporting material to assess an applicant’s preparation and likelihood for academic success.

 B. Classified Status